zoha-a/4-Bit-Microprocessor/README.md

 Assignment 01

 ROM:
-Rom use toggle diode to point to the address of the instruction.
+Rom uses toggle diode to point to the address of the instruction.
 Adding a toggle diode represents a 1 and no toggle diode represents a 0 which is used to represent binary values to represent instructions.

 Instruction Set Architecture (ISA)
-1)	0x00	OUT
+1)	0x00	OUT (from Register A)
-2)	0x01	LDI k
+2)	0x01	LDI k (to Register A)
-3)	0x02	SWAP
+3)	0x02	SWAP (Register A and B)
-4)	0x03	ADD
+4)	0x03	ADD (Register A and B and save into A)
-5)	0X04	SUB
+5)	0X04	SUB (Register A and B and save into A)
-6)	0X05	AND
+6)	0X05	AND (Register A and B and save into A)
-7)	0X06	OR
+7)	0X06	OR (Register A and B and save into A)
-8)	0X07	XOR
+8)	0X07	XOR (Register A and B and save into A)
-9)	0X08	NOT
+9)	0X08	NOT (Register A and B and save into A)

 Register A and B:
 Register A and B store values of A and B respectively, 4 D flip flips are used for each, each flip flop stores a binary value (byte).